-India says too early to predict sanctions impact on Iran imports
+Indian oil minister says too early to predict sanctions impact on Iran imports

-ABU DHABI (Reuters) - Indian Oil Minister Dharmendra Pradhan said on Saturday it was too early to predict the impact of U.S. sanctions on his country’s imports of Iranian oil.
+ABU DHABI (Reuters) - Oil Minister Dharmendra Pradhan said on Saturday it was too early to predict the impact of U.S. sanctions on his country’s imports of Iranian oil.

 Pradhan told Reuters during a visit to the United Arab Emirates that he was “a little bit concerned” about the impact of an oil price rise on consuming countries but that he did not think oil supply will be an issue.